servernull/gezellig/README.md

 # gezellig
-A pipeline for image analysis leveraging [OpenFaaS](https://openfaas.com)
+An experiment and purely FaaS pipeline for image analysis that leverages [OpenFaaS](https://openfaas.com)

-_Currently pre alpha_ and mostly an experiment

 Inspired by [cozyish](https://github.com/scottleedavis/cozyish)